Welcome to your training course.

 This is where you will find all the resources for the activities during the course and more …

-Please familiarise yourself with the content and let us know if you have questions.
+Please familiarise yourself with the content and let me know if you have questions.

 About this course:

 This programme is designed for staff supervising front line practitioners.
 It aims to provide participants with the skills required to deliver effective supervision with a focus on tools and methods for supervising complex practice.

 There will be an expectation that participants complete tasks between Parts 1 & 2 of the training and actively reflect on their supervisory practice.